BV-BRC/BV-BRC-Docs/docroot/news/2022/20220816-bv-brc-patric-redirect.rst

 .. role:: red

 :red:`December 14, 2022 - PATRIC goes offline`

-- The PATRIC website will permanently go offline

-- The patricbrc.org website domain will redirect to bv-brc.org
+- The PATRIC website will permanently go offline and the patricbrc.org website domain will redirect to bv-brc.org.

 Help Documentation
 ------------------